 5) Ultimate Protection

 You can simply log yourself out when you leave your desk and use a Kensington lock at all times.
-However, for those times when a lock is not practicable or when you just want to go that one step further to keep obtrusive people away and efficiently protect your computer from theft, get your hands on a free copy of Laptop Alarm.
+However, for those times when a lock is not practicable or when you just want to go that one step further to keep obtrusive people away and efficiently protect your computer from theft, get your hands on a free copy of Laptop Alarm [No Longer Available].
 It’s a small exe tool, no installation required, just download and run.
 You can activate up to four different actions that will trigger a very loud alarm.
 They are loss of AC power, shutdown or log off, unplugging of the USB mouse, and mouse movement.
 In Options you can set an unlock password and the sensitivity for the mouse movement detection.
 Unfortunately, the SMS alarm service signup is not working.
 Once your computer is locked with Laptop Alarm, it’s safe unless the password is hacked or both AC and battery power are removed.
 The tool also works on desktop computers.